Expertium/expertium.github.io/Benchmark.md

 ## Intro
 This is an extended version of my Reddit post.
 This article should take approximately 25–30 minutes to read, the Reddit post should take around 11–13 minutes.
 I tried to make this article suited both to tech-savvy and casual readers, so I may have over-explained some things.
-Side note: when I say "we", I'm referring to myself and [L-M-Sherlock](https://github.com/L-M-Sherlock) (Jarrett Ye), the creator of [FSRS](https://github.com/open-spaced-repetition/fsrs4anki/wiki/ABC-of-FSRS).
+Side note: when I say "we", I'm referring to myself and [Jarrett Ye](https://github.com/L-M-Sherlock), the creator of [FSRS](https://github.com/open-spaced-repetition/fsrs4anki/wiki/ABC-of-FSRS).

 ## Metrics